BeerDude Homebrewing

 Sourdough Bread Recipe #1Pics/Bread20230923.jpg

-This recipe is almost fool-proof, and it really works! - I've done it twice.
-The good news is that you can bake it anytime on bake-day.
-The bad news is the total process takes more than one day.
-It's based on the following link - I adjusted quantities to yield a single small loaf:
+This recipe is almost fool-proof, and it really works! - I've done it several times.
+If you choose the overnight retard then you can bake it anytime the next day.
+Or you can bake it the same day by chilling the dough in the freezer for 1/2 hour.
+This receipe is based on the following link - I adjusted quantities to yield a single small loaf:

 https://www.theperfectloaf.com/beginners-sourdough-bread/

 You'll need a 4-5 quart dutch oven or roasting pan, and a small proofing basket with a cloth liner.
 Proofing baskets help determine the shape of the loaf.
 Instead of a proofing basket, I use a medium-sized mixing bowl and a tea towl.
-For the small loaf from this recipe a bowl that is 7 inches wide and 4 inches deep is just right.
+A bowl that is 7 inches wide and 4 inches deep is just right.

-The Night Before - Leaven (or "Levain", if you want to get fancy):
+The Night Before - Make the Leaven (or "Levain", if you want to get fancy):

 Also The Night Before - Replenish and Feed Starter (for next time)